-As a passionate woodworker nearly all of his life, Michael Lipper has always had a desire to build better furniture than what you could buy, so it was a natural fit for him to combine his passions and create Kennesaw Mountain Chair Company.
+As a passionate woodworker nearly all of his life, Michael Lipper has always had a desire to build better furniture than what can be purchased, so it was a natural fit for him to combine his passions and launch Kennesaw Mountain Chair Company.

 Kennesaw Mountain Chair Company strives to make the best heirloom quality furniture you can buy.
 This is what Michael loves to do – build handmade furniture that can be handed down as family heirlooms for generations to come.
 He believes more than anything, furniture has to be functional and comfortable, and easy to use.
 Michael builds Windsor chairs the same way they were in the 1780’s – with a draw knife, spokeshave and steamed wood bent by hand.
 He builds 5 different styles of Adirondack chairs that focus on style and comfort.

 Michael also designs and builds cutting boards, serving trays and charcuterie boards.